Circular Geodesics in Tidal Charged Black Hole: Equatorial circular orbit in the DMPR BH

 and

 Circular motion of the test particle to be exists when both the energy and angular momentum are real and finite.
-Thus one obtains,
+Thus one obtains

 General relativity does not permit arbitrary circular radii, so the denominator of equations (\ref{engt},\ref{angt}) real only if $2r_{0}^{2}-3(r_{+}+r_{-})r_{0}+4r_{+}r_{-}\geq 0$.
-The limiting case of equality gives circular orbit with infinite energy per unit mass, i.e. a circular photon orbit(CPO).
+The limiting case of equality gives circular orbit with infinite energy per unit mass, i.e. a CPO.
 This photon orbit is the innermost boundary of the circular orbit for massive particles.

 Comparing the above equation of particle orbits with (\ref{ph1t}) when $r_{0}=r_{c}$, we can see that photon orbit is the limiting case of time-like circular orbit.
 It occurs at the radius

 In the extremal limit, one obtains